 1993 was another turning point, I met Grethe Fremming and Rolf Havsboel, the Danish founders of a method of specialized energy kinesiology called Transformational Kinesiology.
 A core component of that work is the 'Ageless Wisdom'; an interest of mine since college.
 I studied and co-worked with them to fulfill the requirements to become an educator and practitioner of Transformational Kinesiology.
 This method of specialized kinesiolggy goes beyond the physical and emotional components of healing into the mental and spiritual planes to find the insight needed for transformation..

-I founded Still Point Centre in Columbus, Ohio in 2001 where I see individual clients, facilitate small groups and workshops and revise, edit and produce the English speaking Transformational Kinesiology Training Manuals for Polaris International College, Denmark.
-I serve as webmaster for the national website www.TK-USA.com and research, develop and implement the use of the principles of the 'Ageless Wisdom' for conscious business.
+I founded Still Point Centre in Columbus, Ohio in 2001 where I saw individual clients, facilitated small groups and workshops.
+I also revised, edited and produced the English speaking version of the Transformational Kinesiology Training Manuals for Polaris International College, Denmark.
+I served as webmaster for the national website www.TK-USA.com and researched, developed and implemented the use of the principles of the 'Ageless Wisdom' for conscious business practices.

 The best part of all of this is that in the grand scheme of things, I know almost nothing - that means there are more experiments to conduct, adventures to experience and mysteries to solve.
 Life is beautiful.